 Had a beautiful corn soup (wonderful flavor), tomatoes, cucumbers, pasta salad, rice, beef tips with onions/peppers, a chicken dish, and grilled plantains.
 Dessert was pound cake.
 Another delicious meal.

-The next day we were back to an early wake up call of 6 am.Continue to 13 of 18 below.
+The next day we were back to an early wake-up call of 6 a.m.

 Breakfast Boat Ride and Piranha Fishing